-In this blog, Matthew Creswick, Group Marketing Director at Huble Digital, discusses his experience using the Monzo app, as well as how Monzo provides an amazing experience to customers, helping the business to spin its flywheel
+In this blog, we discuss Huble's experience using the Monzo app, as well as how Monzo provides an amazing experience to customers, helping the business to spin its flywheel

 One of the things I’ve realised about marketing in 2019 is that more and more purchase decisions are fueled by word-of-mouth.